johmn123-wq/Hacked_Coder/README.md

 # Hacked_Coder
-Here, we'll see general codes which are usful for compititvr programming.
+Here, we'll see general codes which are useful for compititve programming.